This post shows you how to clean horizontal blinds without removing them and it is super easy to do.

 Once the hot water is ready, start cleaning one slat at a time. (as shown above) Rinse the rag often.
 If your blinds are extra dirty, you might have to change your water a few times.

-When you have removed all the stains and remaining dust/dirt and your blinds are nice and clean, toss the dirty water and refill the bucket with plain water.
+When you have removed all the stains and remaining dust/dirt, and your blinds are nice and clean, toss the dirty water and refill the bucket with plain water.
 Use this water to rinse the blinds.
-You’ll need a dry clean rag to wipe each slat one last time to ensure you aren’t leaving any residue from the Tide or Dawn dish soap.
+You’ll need a dry clean rag to wipe each slat one last time to ensure you aren’t leaving any residue from the Dawn dish soap.

-Step 5- Open Blinds And Let Them Air Dry
+Step 5: Open the Blinds And Let Them Air Dry.

 Your blinds are clean!

-At this point, your blinds should be nice and clean, so all you need to do is let them dry. (they dry fast) I like to pass a clean, dry rag through each slat until they have all been wiped.
-Then open the blinds (as shown above) and let the blinds air dry.
+At this point, your blinds should be nice and clean, so you only need to let them dry.
+(They dry fast.)
+I like to pass a clean, dry rag through each slat until they have all been wiped.
+Then, open the blinds (as shown above) and let them air dry.

 And there you have it!
 That’s how to clean blinds while hanging.
 Repeat these steps for however many blinds you have.

 This is exactly how I clean my blinds without removing them, and I haven’t had to take them down to clean yet.
 This method keeps them very clean.
-And if you do it often, each time is faster and easier to do.
+And if you do it often, each time is faster and easier.
 I usually aim for once a month.

 Other Posts You Might Like: